February 1, 2023

 “I was part of a bridge replacement project in Winston Salem, North Carolina.
 The city is 35% Black and 18% Hispanic.
 I was glad to be able to contribute to the project as transportation infrastructure is vital for overall welfare,” Kapungu added.

 RK&K is committed to ensuring an environment free of discrimination and racial bias that welcomes, respects, develops, and leverages our individual differences.
-You can learn more about our commitment to DE&I here.
+Learn more about our commitment to DEIB.

 Ready to work with us?
 Let’s get started.